 element present in a wide range of items including shellfish, seaweed,

 cleaning products, and X-ray dyes.
-However, iodine allergy is unrelated
+However,

-to shellfish allergy.
+shellfish allergy.
 The allergen present in shellfish is not iodine

 but muscle protein in the flesh.